Tips for students entering Cornell

 Seminar series for making the transition to graduate school:

-The housing market in Ithaca is infamously tight (discussed here) and it’s never too early to look for a place to rent.
+The housing market in Ithaca is infamously tight and it’s never too early to look for a place to rent.
 Many off-campus options go online in January and February, but apartments can still usually be found through the spring and summer (see this great site for on-campus options).
 Most graduate students search Craigslist for apartments, but local landlords also post on Ithacarents.com, the Cornell housing list, and other websites.
 Cornell also hosts an Off-campus Housing Fair in the Fall.
-There are several apartment complexes in Ithaca with websites, but less expensive housing close to campus tends to be in multi-unit housing in renovated early 20th century buildings, advertised locally or on Craigslist.
+There are several apartment complexes in Ithaca, but less expensive housing close to campus tends to be in multi-unit housing in renovated early 20th century buildings, advertised locally or on Craigslist.
 Wherever you choose to rent, make sure to review your tenant rights (descriptions here and here)!
 New students frequently send roommate requests through the graduate student listserv – just contact a student in your new lab to see if they can ask around.
+And keep in mind that if you’re having trouble finding housing near campus that’s in your budget, rental prices do drop as soon as you get outside of the downtown area.
+Bus options will be more limited, but you can pay to park on campus.

 Cornell has some great resources for on-campus options: http://living.sas.cornell.edu/live/wheretolive/housingoptions/graduate.cfm

-Ithaca housing is also known to be expensive – thankfully, EEB grads are guaranteed funding through TAships (see previous Funding section)!
-Many students lease with roommates and divide up rent, but affordable 1-bed 1-bathrooms near campus are also available.
-Prices vary with square footage, utilities included, and amenities, but $600-750 is a fairly normal price range if you have roommates.
+Ithaca housing is also known to be surprisingly expensive!
+Many students lease with roommates and divide up rent 1-bed 1-bathrooms near campus are also available.
+Prices vary with location, square footage, utilities included, and amenities, but $600-750 is a fairly normal price range for renting close to campus if you have roommates.
 Small one bedrooms can be found for approximately $1000-1100, and larger apartments (1 bed 1 baths or 2 bed 1 baths) usually run from $1200-$1400.
 Some students rent whole houses with 3 or more bedrooms and share costs.

 Everyone has different priorities when searching for housing, but listed below are a few things to consider (and ask landlords about!) when searching for housing in Ithaca.